au-ts/libvmm/docs/MANUAL.md

 We can see that the region is mapped into the VMM with `setvar_vaddr="guest_ram_vaddr"`.
 The VMM expects that variable to contain the starting address of the guest's RAM.
-With the current implementation of the VMM, it expects that the virtual address of the guest RAM that is mapped into the VMM as well as the guest physical address of the guest RAM to be the same.
-This is done for simplicity at the moment, but could be changed in the future if someone had a strong desire for the two values to not be coupled.
+There is no requirements for the VMM virtual address and guest physical address of RAM to match, as the VMM will automatically translate them as necessary during the fault handling process.

 ## UART device region